sunld1127/DbMei/README.md

 http://jmcauley.ucsd.edu/data/amazon/

-Please download the corresponding dataset and save it in the corresponding folder under the datasets directory.
+Please create a directory "datasets" with the same level as main.py Download the dataset and save it in the corresponding folder under the datasets directory.
+The file directory is as follows:
+------datesets
+      ------Amazon_KDD
+      ------Amazon_Beauty
+------main.py
+------util.py
+------model.py

 ###  Run the model